 What are the symptoms of arbovirus encephalitis?

-The following are the most common symptoms of encephalitis caused by arboviruses.
-But each person may have slightly different symptoms.
-Symptoms may include:
+The following are the most common symptoms of encephalitis caused by arboviruses:

 - Stiff neck

 The symptoms of arbovirus encephalitis may look like other health conditions or problems.
-Always consult your doctor for a diagnosis.
+Always see your doctor for a diagnosis.